natenka/pyneng-book-en/docs/source/book/04_data_structures/lists.rst

     In [2]: list2 = ['one', 'dog', 'seven']
     In [3]: list3 = [1, 20, 4.0, 'word']

-Creation of a list by means of a literal:
+Creating a list using a literal:

 .. code:: python

     In [1]: vlans = [10, 20, 30, 50]

 .. note::

     Literal is an expression that creates an object.

 Create a list using list() function: